 In fact, even if the company stock price drops dramatically below the stock price at the time of issue, you may still have the opportunity to sell the shares for some value, albeit less than you may have hoped for.

-Here’s what to expect if your company offers you restricted stock: First, they award the grant.
+Here’s what to expect if your company offers you restricted stock units: First, they award the grant.
 Generally speaking, you do not yet control the stock at this point, meaning you cannot sell it.
 You might have limited control, but you don’t owe taxes on this yet, either.
 After a specified period of time (usually stated in the grant award documents), your restricted stock begins to vest.
 Once it vests, you officially own the stock, can liquidate the shares, and are subject to the requisite income tax due on the value of the grant.

 At this point, you can decide whether or not to keep the stock in hopes the price goes up, or you can sell the stock and redirect the proceeds elsewhere.